 Every effort will be made to keep students in school.
 However, it is sometimes necessary to suspend students out of school if they fail to follow the discipline policy.
 The purpose of suspending students out of school is to let the student and parent or guardian know there has been behavior that is unacceptable.
-Days suspended out of school are considered as unexcused absences; with 70% as the maximum possible grade on assigned make-up work.
+Days suspended out of school are considered as unexcused absences; with 70% as the maximum possible grade on submitted work homework

-If the suspension occurs during nine weeks tests, the student may be allowed to make up these tests since they are reflective of a greater portion of the year than a daily grade or chapter test.
-If the student is allowed to take the test, an incomplete will be given until certain conditions are fulfilled by the student as determined by the teacher and principal.

-- Make-up work will be provided upon returning to school and must be requested in writing by the student/parent within three (3) days of the student's return to school.
-When work is not made up within the allotted time or the time specified by the teacher, the student will receive an F for any and all work missed. - If the parent or guardian does not attend a required discipline conference, they are subject to being charged with a misdemeanor, which is subject to a fine not to exceed \$250.00.
+- If the suspension occurs during nine weeks tests, the student may be allowed to make up these tests since they are reflective of a greater portion of the year than a daily grade or chapter test.
+If the student is allowed to take the test, an incomplete will be given until certain conditions are fulfilled by the student as determined by the teacher and principal. - Make-up work will be provided upon returning to school and must be requested in writing by the student/parent within three (3) days of the student's return to school. - If the parent or guardian does not attend a required discipline conference, they are subject to being charged with a misdemeanor, which is subject to a fine not to exceed \$250.00.
 (Miss.
-Code §37-11-53) - While suspended, students cannot participate in or attend any extracurricular or school sponsored activities or come on campus.
+Code \$37-11-53) - While suspended, students cannot participate in or attend any extracurricular or school sponsored activities or come on campus.
 This loss of privilege begins at the moment of the notification of the suspension. - Students can be recommended to the school board for expulsion if a student is repeatedly suspended from school.